Imago

 Watch What’s Trending Now!

+Bradley’s decision to make English & Morikawa face McIlroy & Fleetwood again on Saturday was so surprising that even Paige Spiranac was perplexed about the Team U.S. captain’s strategy.
 It’s not like the golf diva is not a fan of Keegan.
 She was one of the first ones to support his decision to pick Bryson DeChambeau for the Friday Foursomes.
-Not that Bradley’s faith in the LIV Golf pro has worked out as well.
+Not that Bradley’s faith on the LIV Golf pro has worked out as well.
 But that’s a conversation for another day.
-Coming back to the Morikawa & English issue, Spiranac shared her concern about Bradley’s pick on X.
+But for the Morikawa & English issue, Spiranac shared her concern about Bradley’s pick on X.

 “I don’t understand how nobody on team USA spoke up and said yeah maybe the Morikawa/English pairing just isn’t it,” Paige said, as she, like many analysts, was surprised that Keegan chose to stick with the pairing.
 His faith in them has faltered as they were demolished by McIlroy & Fleetwood once again.
 Morikawa & English lost 3 & 2 to gift Team Europe another point in their effort to retain the title.